CDCgov/covid19-forecast-hub/archive_cleanup.md

   ))
 ```

-Find any tine where `as_of` was not a Wednesday or the difference
+Find any time where `as_of` was not a Wednesday or the difference
 between `as_of` and `max_date` was not 4 days:

 ``` r